captainrex1234/Blockpedia.github.io/README.md

 # captainrex1234.github.io
-a minecraft blockpedia for you and you friends to use
+The Minecraft blockpedia for you and you friends to use

 <html lang="en">